telerik/maui-docs/controls/tabview/styling/content-styling.md

 # .NET MAUI TabView Content Styling

+The TabView control provides the built-in `ContentStyle` property, which allows you to apply styling properties to the `TabViewContent`.

-TabView's `ContentStyle` property allows you to style the content area. `TabViewContent` provides the following properties:
+You can use the following properties to style the content of the TabView:

 * `BackgroundColor` (`Color`)&mdash;Specifies the background color of the content.
 * `BorderColor` (`Color`)&mdash;Specifies the border color of the content.